vmware/vic-product/installer/DESIGN.md

   message to display upon receiving a nonzero exit code

   If the component upgrade fails, the overall upgrade script needs to be able to alert the user.
   This will also be helpful for troubleshooting.
+Component developers should consider providing a mapping of exit codes to error messages so that a relevant error message can be displayed.

 - A component upgrade script SHOULD output debug level logs to stdout